Defense Manufacturing Assistance Program

 Jamie Crowley Project Manager James (Jamie) Crowley is a Jackson, Michigan native with over 25 years of experience in both small, privately owned, entrepreneurial businesses as well as large multi-national firms.
 His expertise is in new product development, market diversification and capital equipment sales.
 During his automotive career he has captured

-Sarah Crane Program Evaluation Specialist Sarah Crane works at the Economic Growth Institute on program evaluation for DMAP companies and communities.
+Sarah Crane Project Manager Sarah Crane serves as research manager at the Economic Growth Institute.
 She is currently pursuing her doctorate in International Development with a focus on economics and has her masters in International Relations.
-Previously she has managed state and federal grants
+Previously she has managed state and federal grants for local farming initiatives and also

 Tracy Ross Project Coordinator Tracy Ross is the Project Coordinator for the DMAP Team.
 Tracy has several years of experience in administrative assistance and customer service.
 Tracy graduated from Wayne County Community College with dual Associates Degrees in Arts and Science with a CIS minor.
 Tracy works with the DMAP